 We believe that true and applicable spirituality should never be a means of earning money.
 This is why the entire congress is based for the fourth time, on voluntary work and donations.
 Access is free of charge for all participants.

 In Romania where the Orient meets the Occident, in the beautiful mountain city of Braşov, we will spend four unique days with more than one thousand experienced yogis from Romania and abroad, all sharing the mysteries of peak states of consciousness that can be reached through the practice of yoga.”

-Adina Stoian, Program Commitee 2014
+Adina Stoian, Programme Committee 2014

 The International Federation of Yoga and Meditation ATMAN offers courses, seminars and workshops in Yoga, Ayurveda, traditional Tantra, Kashmir Shivaism and Meditation in more than 250 locations spread across the globe.
 The ATMAN federation follows the teaching and spiritual guidance of its mentor Gregorian Bivolaru, who is a living example of the highest realizations in Yoga.

-- Rising of the fundamental energy Kundalini
+- A rising of the fundamental energy Kundalini

 - Experiences of miracles and phenomenal subtle worlds

-- Extreme mental focus
+- A powerful mental focus

-- Being fully in the now
+- Being fully in the present moment, the ‘now’

 - Oneness with all things